Graphic with gothic horror theme

 – Charlotte Brontë, Jane Eyre

-Jane Eyre by Charlotte Brontë is one that might surprisingly fall into gothic literature, yet following madness, repression, and the supernatural, it is a staple read.
+Jane Eyre by Charlotte Brontë is one that might surprisingly fall into gothic literature, yet following madness, repression, and the supernatural, it is a staple horror read.

 An orphaned and mistreated woman, Jane Eyre feels intense emotions as she’s surrounded by eerie settings and dark secrets.